thinkdata-works/api-docs/source/includes/data_api.md

 2. Reveals the Cadillac vehicle with the least CO<sub>2</sub> emission

-3. Reveals the Cadillac vehicles that have emissions data
+3. Reveals all the Cadillac vehicles